BenMakesGames/RpgGame/README.md

    2. Type `dotnet run`, and press enter!
 4. In your browser, visit http://localhost:5083

 If all went well, you should see a simple page with Login and Sign Up buttons!

-If the instructions aren't quite clicking for you, I've also created a 12 minute video that walks through the process of getting PetGame up and running:
+If the instructions aren't quite clicking for you, I've created a 12 minute video that walks through the process of getting PetGame up and running:

 * [Make a Browser Pet Game in C# ...](https://www.youtube.com/watch?v=jPzAvcCX2tk)